OWASP/www-project-developer-guide/draft/06-secure-design/05-content-security-policy.md

 For display on desktops and laptops: add `name="Content-Security-Policy"` value

-For display on other mobile decvices that use HTML5: `meta http-equiv="Content-Security-Policy"`
+For display on other mobile devices that use HTML5: `meta http-equiv="Content-Security-Policy"`

 #### Mobile Application

 #### iOS

-iOS framework has capability to restrict connecting to sites that are not a part of the whitelist on the application, which is the NSExceptionDomains.
+iOS framework has capability to restrict connecting to sites that are not a part of the whitelist on the application, which is the `NSExceptionDomains`.
 Use this setting to restrict the content that gets executed by the application

 ```text
 NSAppTransportSecurity : Dictionary {